PANAMA´S FOLKLORE AND ITS PACIFIC OCEAN

 Isla Cañas is a small peninsula and wildlife refuge West of Playa Venao.
-The area is known as one of the biggest nesting site of sea turtles in the months from June to November.
+The area is known as one of the biggest nesting sites of sea turtles in the months from June to November.
 From the village of Cañas you will be taken to the wildlife refuge by boat and then visit the narrow beach strip by horse and carriage.
 With a bit of luck you will be able to see the huge turtles putting their eggs in the sand.
-This tour includes transportation from / to your hotel, entrance fees, English speaking guide.
+This tour includes transportation from/to your hotel, entrance fees, English speaking guide.

-Take advantage of your vacation and learn to surf or stand-up paddle.
+Take advantage of your vacation and learn to surf or stand up paddle.
 An instructor will give you the right tips so you become an expert really quickly.
-This activity includes equipment and instructor.
+This activity includes equipment and the instructor.